Floffah/seanchas/documents/initial-project-overview/main.typ

 As modern LLMs and #gaidhlig only began research in the current millennium, during the research phase of the literature review, I will need to spend a considerable amount of time refining search terms and literature sources to identify all relevant articles to comment on.

 During the design and implementation of the project, I will have the challenge of using the correct #gaidhlig language.
 I am at a beginner to intermediate level, with an understanding of grammar, and I am able to have basic conversations.
-Alongside the project, I will be learning more complex language and building on existing skills, using the resources identified in the #link(<info-sources>)[Info Sources] section.
+Alongside the project, I will be learning more complex language and building on existing skills, primarily using the resources identified in the #link(<info-sources>)[Info Sources] section.